 How is disability different from Special Educational Needs?

-Some children who have SEN may also be defined as being disabled under the Equality Act.
-Not all children who are defined as disabled under the Equality Act will have SEN though.
+Some children who have SEN may also be defined as being disabled under the Equality Act 2010.
+Not all children who are defined as disabled will have SEN though.
 For example, pupils with severe asthma, arthritis or diabetes may not have special educational needs but will have rights under the Equality Act.
-Similarly not all children with SEN will be defined as having a disability under the Equality Act.

-The SEN diagram (77KB) helps to explain the difference between SEN and disability and where they overlap.
+The SEN or disability diagram (54KB) helps to explain the difference between SEN and disability and where they overlap.